Optimal Control Theory of the (2+1)-Dimensional BTZ Black Hole: Optimal processes in energy representation

 \subsection{Optimal processes of the rotating BTZ black hole}

 We examine how optimal processes, initiated at different initial rates of the parameters, can transform the thermodynamic state of a rotating BTZ black hole.
-In all cases considered -- within the energy representation -- the system evolves toward a static (non-rotating) black hole with well-defined energy and entropy, and thus no complete evaporation of the rotating BTZ black hole occurs.
+In all cases considered --- within the energy representation --- the system evolves toward a static (non-rotating) black hole with well-defined energy and entropy, and thus no complete evaporation of the rotating BTZ black hole occurs.
 However, the final energy and entropy may either increase or decrease, depending on the initial rates.
 We refer to processes that reduce both energy and entropy as optimal evaporation of the BTZ black hole.
 Conversely, when the final state exhibits higher energy and entropy, we have accretion-type process\footnote{An internal reconfiguration of the black hole states, driven by thermal or quantum fluctuations, may also lead to an increase in both energy and entropy at the expense of angular momentum.
-In such cases, no external driving (accretion) force is required to initiate or sustain the process.} (traditionally called ).
+In such cases, no external driving (accretion) force is required to initiate or sustain the process.}.
+A comparison of optimal profiles with the nonoptimal Hawking evaporation process in the energy representation is presented in Section \ref{secOvsHenergyrot}.